ufcg-lsd/klue/README.md

 ---

 ## 🎯 Why Use KLUE?
-✅ **Save Costs** – Avoid unnecessary cloud expenses by testing changes in a simulated environment.
+✅ **Save Costs** – Avoid unnecessary cloud expenses by testing changes in a emulated environment.
 ✅ **Flexible and Modular** – Easily modify scenarios to experiment with different configurations and cloud-native tools.
-✅ **Fast and Automated** – Deploy your simulated infrastructure with minimal effort.
+✅ **Fast and Automated** – Deploy your emulated infrastructure with minimal effort.
 ✅ **Realistic Workload Emulation** – Test Kubernetes solutions under conditions that mirror production.
 ✅ **Internal Results Collector** – Automatically collect and analyze emulation results without additional setup.